The San Raffaele Telethon Institute for Gene Therapy (TIGET)

-The San Raffaele-Telethon Institute for Gene Therapy (TIGET), directed by Luigi Naldini, is a joint-venture between the San Raffaele Scientific Institute and the Telethon Foundation established to perform innovative research on gene transfer and cell transplantation and translate its results into successful clinical application of gene and cell therapy for genetic diseases.
+The San Raffaele Telethon Institute for Gene Therapy (TIGET), directed by Luigi Naldini, is a joint-venture between the San Raffaele Scientific Institute and the Telethon Foundation.
+The mission of the Institute is to perform innovative research on gene transfer and cell transplantation and translate its results into successful clinical application of gene and cell therapy for genetic diseases.

-The research activity of the Institute spans from basic to pre-clinical studies aiming to:
+The research activities of the Institute span from basic to early phase clinical studies aiming to:

-i) identify the genetic bases and the pathophysiological processes of the inherited diseases under study, which include primary immunodeficiencies and autoimmune disorders, thalassemia, inherited leukodystrophies and other lysosomal storage disorders;
+i) identify the genetic bases and the pathophysiological processes of the inherited diseases under study, which include primary immunodeficiencies, blood diseases, inherited leukodystrophies and other lysosomal storage diseases;

-ii) develop new gene transfer and editing technologies for more efficient and safe genetic correction of disease ex vivo and in vivo;
+ii) develop new gene transfer and editing technologies for more efficient and safe genetic correction of diseases using ex vivo and in vivo strategies;

-iii) characterize the biological properties of hematopoietic and neural stem cells and establish procedures for ex vivo manipulation and transplantation
+iii) characterize the biological properties of hematopoietic and neural stem cells and establish procedures for their ex vivo manipulation and transplantation;

 iv) investigate cell types mediating innate and adaptive immunity and modulate immune response to gene and cell products to improve efficacy and stability of the therapy;

-v) test the new therapeutic strategies in pre-clinical disease models instrumental to design clinical trials (same link used above for genetic bases and the pathophysiological processes);
+v) test the new therapeutic strategies in preclinical disease models instrumental to design clinical trials;

 All these goals are fulfilled within the TIGET Experimental Research Units;

-vii) assess the efficacy and safety of the novel therapeutic strategies in patients within early phase clinical trials; this clinical activity is conducted within the TIGET Pediatric Clinical Research Unit (P-CRU; Clinical Activities Coordinator Alessandro Aiuti) that is devoted to the diagnosis, treatment and follow-up of patients with primary immunodeficiencies, hematologic and metabolic disorders, in close collaboration with the Pediatric Immunohematology Unit, directed by Maria Grazia Roncarolo, the Bone Marrow Transplantation Unit, directed by Fabio Ciceri, and the GMP Facility MolMed SpA.
+vii) assess the efficacy and safety of the novel therapeutic strategies in patients within early phase clinical trials.
+This clinical activity is conducted within the TIGET Clinical Research Unit (CRU; Clinical Research Coordinator: Alessandro Aiuti), which is devoted to the diagnosis, treatment and follow-up of patients with primary immunodeficiencies, hematologic and metabolic diseases, and comprises the TIGET Clinical Trial Office (TCTO).
+The TIGET Clinical Research Unit works in close collaboration with the Pediatric Immuno-Hematology Unit (directed by Alessandro Aiuti) and the Hematology and Bone Marrow Transplantation Unit (directed by Fabio Ciceri) of the San Raffaele Hospital.

-Moreover, TIGET includes the Vector Integration Core, aimed at studying vector integration and its impact on gene transcript structure and expression, and a GLP Center (certification pending), aimed at conducting pre-clinical studies according to Good Laboratory Practice (GLP) guidelines.
+Moreover, TIGET includes the Vector Integration Core, aimed at monitoring and profiling vector integration genome-wide in preclinical and clinical studies, and a GLP test facility, aimed at conducting preclinical studies of gene and cell therapy according to GLP (Good Laboratory Practice) guidelines.

-Overall, this research environment provides world-recognized leading scientific expertise in vector design and assays, genetic modification of HSC, pre-clinical models of HSC activity as well as in the translational, regulatory and clinical issues associated with testing novel therapies for immune and hematological diseases.
+Overall, this research environment provides world-recognized leading scientific expertise in gene transfer and editing technologies, genetic modification of stem cells, preclinical models of stem cells transplantation, as well as in the translational, regulatory and clinical issues associated with testing novel cell and gene therapies for immune, hematological and lysosomal storage diseases.